syncfusion-content/ej2-maps-docs/ej2-javascript/maps/js/methods.md

 ---
 layout: post
 title: Methods in ##Platform_Name## Maps control | Syncfusion
-description: Learn here all about Methods in the Syncfusion ##Platform_Name## Maps control of Syncfusion Essential JS 2 and more.
+description: Learn here all about methods in the Syncfusion ##Platform_Name## Maps control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Maps
 publishingplatform: ##Platform_Name##